c3lang/c3docs-old/docs/ideas.md

 ## Module versioning

-Follow Go Modules:
+Go Modules:

 1. Build file contains required library versions: e.g. 2.5.7
 2. First number is major version number and is considered incompatible (basically a different module completely)
 3. Dependency resolution per major library version is done by picking the minimal version.
 E.g. module Foo requires Bar 1.5+ and module Baz requires 1.3+.
-Our module using Bar and Baz will resolve the minimal version to 1.3.
+Our module using Bar and Baz will resolve the minimal version to 1.5.
 This is the version that will be used.
 Note that if Foo used 2.5+, then both Bar 2.5 and 1.3 would be required.

+Possible design:
+1. Dependency contains no-version, major version, minor version, major + minor + build or list of major versions
+2. Try to resolve the major version to use.
+If none is selected, pick max.
+More than one are required -> compile error (example: A needs 1, 2, B needs 2, 3 => pick 2, A needs 1, 2, B needs 3, 4 => error)
+3. Pick the maximum minor + build version available.
+If this is less than minimum minor + build version needed => error.
+4. Excluding versions should be possible, eg exclude 1.3.4

 ## Generic as keyword for polymorphic functions